Eloy Jiménez Player Props: White Sox vs. Yankees

 Eloy Jiménez At The Plate

-- Jimenez has six doubles, five home runs and 11 walks while hitting .266.
+- Jimenez has six doubles, five home runs and 11 walks while batting .258.

-- In 16 games this year (50.0%), Jimenez has picked up an RBI, and in five of those games (15.6%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Jimenez has picked up an RBI in 48.5% of his games this season, with two or more RBI in 15.2% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.